 The Leonardo Building, Sandton.
 A commission for a 1×1,5m artwork to be placed in the lift of the building and a large copper work for behind the reception desk.

 Quorum Properties, Johannesburg.
-A commission of 25 copper sculptures for end of year gifting.
+A commission of 25 copper sculptures and entrance hall hanging rock installation.

 2020 1-54 Contemporary African Art Fair, Berman Contemporary and Christie’s, Online, London

 2019 Contemporary Istanbul, Berman Contemporary, curated by Els van Mourik, Istanbul, Turkey

 2019 Turbine Art Fair, solo booth: Earth to earth, stone to stone, dust to dust.
 Curated by Els van Mourik